Optimal linear filtering of partially observed polynomial processes in discrete and continuous time: Filtering, smoothing, and prediction

-In order to tackle filtering problems for polynomial processes beyond the Gaussian case, we focus as in the previous section on minimizing the error $\mathbb{E}(\lVert X(t) - Y\rVert^2)$ within the class of all random variables linear in the observations, i.e. with $Y \in L^2(X_\oo, s, d)$.
-By Lemma \ref{lem: funcana}, the filtering problem thus boils down to minimizing
+In order to tackle filtering problems for polynomial processes beyond the Gaussian case, we focus as in the previous section on minimising the error $\mathbb{E}(\lVert X(t) - Y\rVert^2)$ within the class of all random variables linear in the observations, i.e. with $Y \in L^2(X_\oo, s, d)$.
+By Lemma \ref{lem: funcana}, the filtering problem thus boils down to minimising

-over $\alpha \in \mathbb{R}^d$, $\beta \in \R^{d \times d}$ and $\gamma \in L_t(X_\oo, d)$.
+over $\alpha \in \mathbb{R}^d$, $\beta \in \R^{d \times d}$ and $\gamma \in L_s(X_\oo, d)$.
 Here, $s$ is chosen according to the available information: the case $s = t$ corresponds to the filtering problem, while $s < t$ and $s > t$ correspond to the prediction and smoothing problem, respectively.
 As before, we call the minimiser of the above minimisation problem the best linear filter, predictor or smoother of a polynomial process.
-Since isometric isomorphisms preserve inner products, the minimisation of \eqref{eq: minprob} is equivalent to minimizing the same quantity with $Y$ in place of $X$ by Lemma \ref{lem: funcana}.1.
+Since isometric isomorphisms preserve inner products, the minimisation of \eqref{eq: minprob} is equivalent to minimising the same quantity with $Y$ in place of $X$ by Lemma \ref{lem: funcana}.3.
 The following main results of this subsection are therefore consequences of Propositions \ref{prop: KalBuc}\textendash \ref{prop: KalBuc_smooth}:

-\begin{corollary}[Filtering] Suppose that $X$ is a polynomial process of order 2 as in \eqref{eq:pp1} and let $C(t) = \E(N(t))$ with $N(t)$ as in Lemma \ref{lem: p-rec}.
-Let $P$ and $\widehat{X}$ denote the unique solutions of \eqref{eq: Kalman_eq_P} and \eqref{eq: Kalman_eq}.
+\begin{corollary}[Filtering] Suppose that $X$ is a polynomial process of order 2 as in \eqref{eq:pp1} and let $C(t) = \E(N^c(t))$ with $N(t)$ as in Lemma \ref{lem: p-rec}.
+Let $\widehat \Sigma$ and $\widehat{X}$ denote the unique solutions of \eqref{eq: Kalman_eq_P} and \eqref{eq: Kalman_eq}.
 Then $\widehat{X}(t)$ is an optimal linear filter for $X(t)$ and $\E\bigl( \big(X(t) - \widehat X(t)\big) \smash{\big( X(t) - \widehat X(t)\big)}^\top\bigr) = \widehat{\Sigma}(t)$. \end{corollary}

 \begin{corollary}[Prediction] Suppose that $X$ is a polynomial process of order 2 as in Corollary \ref{coro: Filt}.
-For $s < t$ let $P(t, s)$ and $\widehat{X}(t, s)$ denote the unique solutions of \eqref{eq: Kalman_pred_P} and \eqref{eq: Kalman_pred}.
+For $s < t$ let $\widehat \Sigma(t, s)$ and $\widehat{X}(t, s)$ denote the unique solutions of \eqref{eq: Kalman_pred_P} and \eqref{eq: Kalman_pred}.
 Then $\widehat{X}(t, s)$ is an optimal linear predictor for $X(t)$ and $\E\bigl( \big(X(t) - \widehat X(t, s)\big) \smash{\big( X(t) - \widehat X(t, s)\big)}^\top\bigr) = \widehat{\Sigma}(t, s)$. \end{corollary}